netreplica/templates/README.md

 > Note, if you would like to contribute your templates back to the community, please [fork](https://github.com/netreplica/templates/fork) the repository first and then clone the fork instead.

 As a practical example, let's create templates for Containerlab `sonic-vs` kind.
 This kind represents [SONiC](https://sonic-net.github.io/SONiC/) open-source NOS.
-There is a [Docker image for SONiC](https://hub.docker.com/r/netreplica/docker-sonic-vs) hosted under [Netrepica Docker Hub](https://hub.docker.com/u/netreplica) using an image tag `netreplica/docker-sonic-vs`, and this is what we are going to use.

 As a next step, let's create a new development branch, for example `new-clab-kind-sonic-vs`: